Autonomic-Cooperative/keycloak-collective-portal/README.md

 [Flask](https://flask.palletsprojects.com/en/2.0.x/) /
 [Sanic](https://sanic.readthedocs.io/en/stable/) then it is more or less the same thing).
 Currently being developed with Python 3.9.
 Once we move out of the prototype stage, more version compatability will be offered.
+You'll need a working Keycloak install as well to fill in correct `.env` values.
+A more covenient development environment will come along shortly too.

 ```
 $ docker run -p 6379:6379 -d redis:6-alpine
+$ cp .env.sample .env  # fill with real values
-$ set -a && source .envrc && set +a
+$ set -a && source .env && set +a
 $ make
 ```